LuisM18/LuisM18/README.md

 - 💞️ I’m looking for collaborate on Fintech,Open Finance,Blockchain and/or Capital Markets

 - Currently I want to be Machine Learning Engineer and develop Fullsatack data science projects.
-- I'm learning about Airflow, Spark and Deep Learning.
+- I'm learning about  Spark and Deep Learning.

 I invite you to watch my profile,it is in build yet.
 I'm pushing old projects to my Github